 As reports Hensley-Clancy in her “BuzzFeed” piece, “Documents obtained by BuzzFeed News show Princeton’s admissions officers repeatedly wrote of Asian-American applicants as being difficult to differentiate, referring to them dismissively as having ‘very familiar profiles,’ calling them ‘standard premeds,’ or ‘difficult to pluck out.’
 The comments were noted by civil rights investigators at the Education Department as they probed allegations of racial bias in the school’s admissions system.
 Of a Hispanic applicant, an admissions officer wrote, ‘Tough to see putting her ahead of others.
 No cultural flavor in app.’
 Of a black student, another said, ‘Very few African Americans with verbal scores like this.'”

 Hey hey, ho ho, discrimination has got to go.
 What do we want?
 Equality.
 When do we want it?
 Now.

-We at Ivy Coach have been shouting from our college admissions soap box for years and years how all highly selective colleges discriminate against Asian American applicants in particular in these very kinds of ways.
+We at Ivy Coach have been shouting from atop our college admissions soapbox for years and years how all highly selective colleges discriminate against Asian American applicants in particular in these very kinds of ways.
 While Princeton is being singled out in this federal probe, the university is certainly not alone.
 Not even close.
 And we firmly believe that Asian Americans deserve better in highly selective college admissions.
-Until we see this kind of change, until we see an end to Asian American discrimination in admissions practices, we’ll continue to shout it from our soap box at the top of our lungs.
+Until we see this kind of change, until we see an end to Asian American discrimination in admissions practices, we’ll continue to speak about it vocally from atop our soapbox.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.